-In 1957, Benjamin founded the Society for the Scientific Study of Sexuality.
+In 1957, Dr. Benjamin founded the Society for the Scientific Study of Sexuality.
 That year, his office was briefly located at 125 East 72nd Street; at some point between 1959 and 1962 it relocated to 44 East 67th Street.
-In 1963, trans man and philanthropist Reed Erickson contacted Benjamin to begin his gender reassignment surgery.
+In 1963, trans man and philanthropist Reed Erickson contacted Dr. Benjamin to begin his gender reassignment surgery.
 From c.
-1963 to 1968, with funding from the Erickson Educational Foundation, Benjamin relocated to a large office at 1045 Park Avenue.
-In 1966, Benjamin published The Transexual Phenomenon, the first book on the subject, which became an important source for the medical profession and transgender individuals.
+1963 to 1968, with funding from the Erickson Educational Foundation, Dr. Benjamin relocated to a large office at 1045 Park Avenue.
+In 1966, he published The Transsexual Phenomenon, the first book on the subject, which became an important source for the medical profession and transgender individuals.
 His classification system and model of care remains a basic paradigm for transgender care, although it is considered by many transgender activists to be patronizing and pathologizing.

-Through speaking engagements, publications, and referrals, Benjamin became known as an important resource and ally.
+Through speaking engagements, publications, and referrals, Dr. Benjamin became known as an important resource and ally.
 The Harry Benjamin International Gender Dysphoria Association (now known as the World Professional Association for Transgender Health), formed in 1978, was named after Benjamin in honor of the work he had done for transgender people.
 He treated both lesser known and well-known individuals, including Jan Morris and Renée Richards, mostly from white, middle- and upper-class backgrounds.

-I don’t know what our fate may have been [without Benjamin]: a fragmented personality, a suicide, many possible things other than the consolidated productive people that many of us are.
+I don’t know what our fate may have been [without Dr. Benjamin]: a fragmented personality, a suicide, many possible things other than the consolidated productive people that many of us are.

 Dr. Benjamin died at the age of 101 in 1986.
 For decades until his death, he resided at 113 East 31st Street with his wife, who survived him.

 Entry by Ken Lustbader, project director (January 2022), with special thanks to Arlene Shaner, Historical Collections Librarian, The New York Academy of Medicine.

 - Architect or Builder: Lafayette A. Goldstone